-February 1998

-• Fully started the operations with the berth width of 225 meters and depth of 14 meters as well as cargo area, warehouses, and office buildings.
+February 1998 : Fully started the operations with the berth width of 225 meters and depth of 14 meters as well as cargo area, warehouses, and office buildings.
+March 2002 : Banpu Public Company Limited sold all shares of Banpu Terminal Company Limited to the Leungsuwan family and Namyuenyong Shipping Company Limited, a Leungsuwan family's business.

-March 2002

-Banpu Public Company Limited sold all shares of Banpu Terminal Company Limited to the Leungsuwan family and Nam Yuen Yong Shipping Company Limited, a Leungsuwan family's business.
 The family then directly and indirectly became the major shareholder holding 100 percent shares of Banpu Terminal Company Limited.

-May 2002

-- Banpu Terminal Company Limited proposed a new business plan to Laem Chabang Port for changing from a coal terminal operator to a Ro/Ro terminal operator for car export and import. - Banpu Terminal Company Limited signed the Car Terminal Facility and Service Agreement with five shipping lines, which giving privileges to those shipping companies in using the A5 Terminal, at the period of eight years up to April 2010 (B.E.
+May 2002 : Banpu Terminal Company Limited proposed a new business plan to Laem Chabang Port for changing from a coal terminal operator to a Ro/Ro terminal operator for car export and import. : Banpu Terminal Company Limited signed the Car Terminal Facility and Service Agreement with five shipping lines, which giving privileges to those shipping companies in using the A5 Terminal, at the period of eight years up to April 2010 (B.E.
 2553).

-October 2002

-- The construction of the second berth (Berth 2)-located next to Berth 1-was completed with the width of 302 meters, extending the two-combined berth width of 527 meters accommodating up to an 80,000 DWT vessel to dock. - Expanded the supporting car storage area for export and import to the total of 247,000 square meters accommodating up to 15,437 cars simultaneously.
+October 2002 : The construction of the second berth (Berth 2)-located next to Berth1-was completed with the width of 302 meters, extending the two-combined berth width of 527 meters accommodating up to an 80,000 DWT vessel to dock. : Expanded the supporting car storage area for export and import to the total of 247,000 square meters accommodating up to 15,437 cars simultaneously.
+July 2004 : Officially signed the amendment of the agreement with PAT changing the business plan of coal and general cargo terminal operator to Ro/Ro terminal operator for car and general cargo export and import.
+October 2004 : Registered company name changed to Namyong Terminal Company Limited ("the Company").
+February 2009 : Started building the third berth (Berth 3) next to Berth 1 with the berth width of 170 meters.
+April 2010 : NYY signed a 10-year Car Terminal Facility and Service Agreement with five shipping lines starting May 1 st , 2010 (B.E.
+2553) to April 30 th , 2020 (B.E.

-July 2004

-• Officially signed the amendment of the agreement with PAT changing the business plan of coal and general cargo terminal operator to Ro/Ro terminal operator for car and general cargo export and import.

-October 2004

-• Registered company name changed to Namyong Terminal Company Limited ("the Company").

-February 2009

-• Started building the third berth (Berth 3) next to Berth 1 with the berth width of 170 meters.

-April 2010

-The Company signed a 10-year Car Terminal Facility and Service Agreement with five shipping lines starting May 1st, 2010 (B.E.
-2553) to April 30th, 2020 (B.E.
 2563).

-April 2012

-• The Company jointly invested with Nippon Yusen Kabushiki Kaisha ("NYK") group in Laemchabang International Ro-Ro Terminal Limited ("LRT"), the C0 Terminal Operator.
+April 2012 : The Company jointly invested with Nippon Yusen Kabushiki Kaisha ("NYK") group in Laemchabang International Ro-Ro Terminal Limited ("LRT"), the C0 Terminal Operator.
+June 2012 : Transform into a public company on June 27 th , 2012 (B.E.

-June 2012

-Transform into a public company on June 27th, 2012 (B.E.
 2555).

-November 2013

-- The Company increased the paid-up and registered capital from THB 414.50 million to THB 620.00 million by raising 205.50 million ordinary shares of THB 1.00 par value from Initial Public Offering (IPO) at the offer price of THB 11.90 per share. - All shares were registered in the Stock Exchange of Thailand ("SET").
+November 2013 : The Company increased the paid-up and registered capital from THB 414.50 million to THB 620.00 million by raising 205.50 million ordinary shares of THB 1.00 par value from Initial Public Offering (IPO) at the offer price of THB 11.90 per share. : All shares were registered in the Stock Exchange of Thailand ("SET").
+May 2014 : NYT has included in MSCI Global Small Cap Indexes (Morgan Stanley Composite Index).
+September 2014 : NYT was awarded ELMA (Excellent Logistics Management Award) for excellent logistic management by the Department of International Trade Promotion under the Thai Ministry of Commerce. : NYT received PM Award (Prime Minister's Business Enterprise Award), under Best Service Enterprise Award category from the Prime Minister.

-Pride and Prominence

-Namyong Terminal Public Company by Mr. Theparak Leungsuwan, received a reward from the Securities and Exchange Commission on IPOP No. 1 on March 13th, 2014 at Shangri-La Hotel.